Woman Says Her Uggs Got Her Banned From This Airline’s Lounge

 Why would an @UGG boot I wear outdoors in all weathers be classed as sleepwear in @Qantas lounge but nowhere else that I have ever been on this earth ? pic.twitter.com/G04kWSN4c4— Joanne Human League (@Lubycat) December 14, 2017

-In recent years Ugg has become possibly the most polarizing footwear on the market.
-Popularized by Oprah thanks to her famous "favorite things" list and Paris Hilton in the early aughts, the cozy boot has in many circles postured as an emblem of conflicting ideas.
+In recent years Ugg has become possibly the most polarising footwear on the market.
+Popularized by Oprah thanks to her famous "favourite things" list and Paris Hilton in the early aughts, the cosy boot has in many circles postured as an emblem of conflicting ideas.

 Tell us what you think in the comments.
 Uggs: an enemy of acceptable airport dress standards, or simply a comfortable way to travel?